 Quaker House is equipped with wheelchair access.
 If you have a disability or have other special needs and would like to participate in the Summer School, please write to us at the address below, well in advance of the application deadline, in order that we may make the necessary arrangements.

-The next Summer School will take place from 3-15 July 2016.
-Applications are now closed.
+The next Summer School will take place from 2-14 July 2017.
+Applications are now open, with application forms and further information available here.
+The closing date for applications is 15 March 2017.